uaraven/omg/docs/bytecode2.md

 #### Read property value to stack

-Object to match is always stored in local #2, so this is as sximple as
+Object to match is always stored in local #2, so this is as simple as

 ```
 aload 2 // load instance